ilanatr/ilanatr/Long list of research and evaluation past projects.md

 **_UK Marine Management Organisation (MMO)_**
 <br>_Role: Project Manager_

 Evaluation of the MMO’s enhanced budget which replaces the EU Common Fisheries Policy to increase control and enforcement activity in order to reduce illegal fishing in English waters.
-The evaluation in- volved a mixed-method approach comprising desk-based review, depth-interviews with key stakeholders, a survey of fishers and port-based case studies.
+The evaluation involved a mixed-method approach comprising desk-based review, depth-interviews with key stakeholders, a survey of fishers and port-based case studies.

 ### [Process and Early Impact Evaluation of the 5G Testbeds and Trials Programme](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/941810/2020-09-30_-_Programme_Initial_Evaluation_-_Main_Report_-_Final__1___2___1___1_.pdf) (2019-2020)
 **_UK Department for Digital, Culture, Media & Sports (DCMS)_**